lemieux-lab/BamQuery/docs/source/command.rst

 **-\-dbSNP**
 -------------

-This option allows you to choose between three versions of dbSNPs: 149 / 151 / 155.
-To specify that no dbSNP version shoubl be used, use dbSNP=0. |br|
+This option allows you to choose between three versions of dbSNPs: 149 / 151 / 155. |br|
-By default, dbSNP 149.
+By default, dbSNP 0.

 **-\-c**